2006 Pennsylvania gubernatorial election

-The 2006 Pennsylvania gubernatorial election was held on November 7, 2006 and included the races for the Governor of Pennsylvania and Lieutenant Governor of Pennsylvania.
-Incumbent Democratic Governor Ed Rendell successfully ran for re-election.
+The 2006 Pennsylvania gubernatorial election was held on November 7, 2006, and included the races for the governor of Pennsylvania and lieutenant governor of Pennsylvania.
+Incumbent Democratic governor Ed Rendell successfully ran for re-election.
 Pennsylvania's first female lieutenant governor, Catherine Baker Knoll, was also running for re-election.

-As of 2022, this is the most recent gubernatorial election in which the Democratic candidate has carried the following counties- Clearfield, Columbia, Elk, Mercer, Pike, Susquehanna, Warren, Washington, Wayne and Wyoming.
+As of 2025, this is the most recent gubernatorial election in which the Democratic candidate has carried the following counties- Clearfield, Columbia, Elk, Mercer, Pike, Susquehanna, Warren, Washington, Wayne and Wyoming.
 This is the last time any statewide race in Pennsylvania resulted in a candidate getting over 60% of the vote.

 Background

 Rendell and Knoll had the advantage of incumbency, important in the swing state of Pennsylvania.
 Rendell's approval rating as of May 2006 was 62%.

 In the 2000 Presidential election, then Vice President Al Gore won the state 50.6%-46.4% over then Texas Governor George W. Bush.
-In 2004, Senator John Kerry carried the state 50.9%-48.4% over incumbent President Bush.
+In 2004, Senator John Kerry carried the state 50.9%-48.4% over incumbent president Bush.

 Although the state had voted Democratic in eight of the past 12 presidential elections, its Congressional delegation had been majority Republican for years.
-The counties of Philadelphia and Allegheny are the Democratic strongholds (Philadelphia: 75% Democrat, Allegheny: 60% Democrat), while the central part of the state is where the Republican Party fares best.
+The counties of Philadelphia and Allegheny were the Democratic strongholds, while the central part of the state was where the Republican Party fared best.
 The 2005 statewide party registration had Democrats out-numbering Republicans in the state with 3,841,429 to 3,292,656, with 939,252 registered independent voters.